-At the start of the 2017 tax year, all UK residents will also qualify for the new main residence allowance which starts at £100,000 per person.
-It’s scheduled to rise incrementally in each of the following three tax years and to reach £175,000 by the 2020 tax year, when it will then rise in line with consumer price inflation (CPI).
+At the start of the 2017/18 tax year, all UK residents will also qualify for the new main residence allowance which starts at £100,000 per person.
+It’s scheduled to rise incrementally in each of the following three tax years and to reach £175,000 by the 2020/21 tax year, when it will then rise in line with consumer price inflation (CPI).

-This means that by April of 2020, you and your spouse will enjoy a combined inheritance tax allowance of £1 million which can be offset against your property before any inheritance tax is due.
+This means that by April 6th 2020, you and your spouse will enjoy a combined inheritance tax allowance of £1 million which can be offset against your property before any inheritance tax is due.

 Although this sounds generous, it may not be sufficient to spare your estate from inheritance tax – especially as your allowance will also be required to cover the value of any other assets you may have.

 First you need to decide whether it’s the family home itself that you want to leave to your children or just the value that it has come to represent.
-Given a few years to plan, it will be easier to pass along the value locked up in your home if it’s been turned into cash.
+Given a few years to plan, it may be easier to pass along the value locked up in your home if it’s been turned into cash.
 So you need to balance the benefits of a sale against your own needs in the coming years.

-There are detailed rules around giving gifts that reduce the size of your estate for IHT purposes.
+There are detailed rules around giving gifts that reduce the size of your estate for inheritance tax purposes.
 HMRC allows you and your spouse an ‘annual exemption’ of £3,000.
 You can also make a host of smaller gifts each year as well as being able to help support family members or to make regular payments from excess income, all free of inheritance tax.

 These are valuable exemptions as they can help to reduce the value of your estate and so cut down the amount of IHT that it inevitably attracts.

 The next option might be to consider gifting the family home to your children.
-However, there are a number of drawbacks to this approach not least of which are the complex rules that surround such arrangements.
+However, there are a number of drawbacks to this approach, not least of which are the complex rules that surround such arrangements.